Skip to Content

 In addition, she negotiates $7,500 in closing costs in lieu of repairing inspection items.
 The seller’s agent accepts both requests.

-Most first-time and even repeat buyers haven’t honed their negotiation skills or have the real estate knowledge to leverage situations to their advantage.
+Most first-time and even repeat buyers haven’t honed their negotiation skills nor do they have the real estate knowledge to leverage these situations to their advantage.

 Local knowledge